jasl/vibe_photos_v4/blueprints/phase_final/docs/03_technical_choices.md

 - **Development / Test:**
   - Prefer running services directly on the host using:
     - Python 3.12 managed via `uv` (`uv venv`, `uv sync`, `uv run`).
-    - SQLite for early milestones (M1–M2).
+    - PostgreSQL for all milestones (M1–M4).
   - Use `docker-compose` only when testing near‑final deployment (M3+).
   - GPU usage:
     - Optional; when present, used by detector and models.